 Toronto Beaches: Cherry Beach

-The lifeguard station - similar to the one at Balmy Beach - is picturesque year-round and usually features prominently in photos of the area.
-In real life, the station stands out, but it's not the sole soul of the beach.
+The lifeguard station — similar to the one at Balmy Beach — is picturesque year-round and usually features prominently in photos of the area.
+IRL the station stands out, but it's not the sole soul of the beach.

-There's sand, if you want to flop in the sun.
+There's also sand if you want to flop in the sun.
 The recreational sports beach is just each of the bathing beach, offering Stand Up Paddling opportunities and windsurfing for people who like to be more active.

-The water quality at Cherry Beach is generally good, if you look at bacteria test results.
-The beach has only failed 3 water quality tests in the last year.
-Bacteria tests are only part of the picture, though.
-Cherry Beach is rocky and most people wear your swim shoes here.
+The water quality at Cherry Beach is generally good, but bacteria tests are only part of the picture.
+Cherry Beach is rocky and most people wear swim shoes here.
 Those rocks also nurtures algae.
 There are days when the water is technically "safe", but you may be turned off by algae along the shoreline and on the rocks underwater.

 Sand quality: Mostly sandy on the beach, but some rocks in the water

 Trails: Martin Goodman Trail

 Facilities: Washrooms, nearby sports fields, and occasionally an old-style food truck.